 CenturyLink Technology Solutions, CenturyLink's newly rebranded colocation and cloud subsidiary, is fanning out its data center footprint into Phoenix and Scottsdale, Arizona, by leveraging IO's Intelligent Control technology platform.

 AT&T's wireline story in Q4 2013 was led by U-verse, where revenues grew 27.9 percent year-over-year and were up 7.0 percent sequentially over Q3 2013 as subscribers topped the 10.7 million mark.
 During the quarter, the telco saw a continued uptick in both U-verse broadband and video subscribers.

-The Q1 2013 earnings season is now in full swing and FierceTelecom is tracking how all of the key players in the wireline industry segment performed.
-Check here throughout the first-quarter reporting season for news on providers, vendors and integrators in the wireline telecom industry.
-(Image source: iStockPhoto)
+The Q4 2013 earnings season has begun, and FierceTelecom is tracking how key players in the wireline telecom industry performed.
+Check here throughout the fourth-quarter reporting season for updates on providers, vendors and integrators in this segment.

 FairPoint Communications continues to make progress in rolling out broadband throughout New England, connecting more than 10,400 homes and businesses in Maine alone during the past year.

 Sprint is playing into the emerging mobile nature of its business clients by adding Microsoft Lync to its cloud-based unified communications (UC) solution, Sprint Complete Collaboration, which it debuted in 2012.

 FiberLight is growing its competitive stance in Texas by finishing the construction of over 4,500 miles of its planned 8,800 mile expansion across the central and western parts of the state.

 AT&T U-verse Internet users were not able to access service yesterday due to an outage that affected a number of states where it offers the service, according to various reports.